Information on the synthetic greenhouse gas levy for imported goods and vehicles, and annual updates on the levy rates.

-See The Climate Change (Emissions Trading Scheme) Amendment Regulations 2018 (Schedule 2) [New Zealand Legislation website] for the levy rates.
+See the Climate Change (Synthetic Greenhouse Gas Levies) Amendment Regulations 2019 (Schedules 1 and 2) [New Zealand Legislation website] for the levy rates.

-Levy rates for 2019 are higher than in 2018 due to increases in emission unit prices and the completion of the phase out of the one-for-two transitional policy.
+Levy rates for 2020 are higher than in 2019 due to increases in emission unit prices.

 Amendment regulations for the NZ ETS are generally completed before the end of September each year and are published in the New Zealand Gazette.

 For more information see Technical updates to the NZ ETS regulations - 2019.

 A levy is used to set an emissions price for synthetic greenhouse gases (SGGs) in imported goods and vehicles rather than having an obligation under the NZ ETS.
 Using a levy decreases administration and compliance costs and increases the certainty of the emissions cost for businesses importing goods containing SGGs.

 The SGG levy is based on the amount of SGG contained in an item, the global warming potential of the SGG, and the average price of emission units surrendered in the NZ ETS.
 A range of goods are listed in Schedule 2 of the Climate Change (Synthetic Greenhouse Gas Levies) Regulations 2013 [New Zealand Legislation website], differentiated by type and quantity of SGG it contains.
 The levy rates are updated every year to align with the prevailing market price for emission units in the NZ ETS.

 Paying the levy

 The person who registers a leviable motor vehicle is responsible for paying the levy to the New Zealand Transport Agency.
 The levy on motor vehicles applies when a motor vehicle is first registered for on-road use in New Zealand.

 The levy on all other goods that contain HFCs and PFCs applies at the point of import and is collected by the New Zealand Customs Service from the person who imports the goods.